aeciopires/adsoft/README.md

 # English

-Examples of infrastructure as code in enterprise ADSoft - Aécio and Déo Software :-).
+Examples of infrastructure as code on ADSoft - Aécio and Déo Software :-).

 ## Contributing